shushilshah/SQL_retail_sales_analysis/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Database**: `MySQL`
+**Database Used**: `MySQL`

-In this project, I demonstrates my SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+In this project, I demonstrates SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.

 ## Objectives

 1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+2. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+3. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure